victor-lillo/victor-lillo/README.md

 ## 📦 My npm packages

 [classnames-creator](https://www.npmjs.com/package/classnames-creator): Concats CSS classnames, based on conditions.
 Really usefull with React and NextJs.
+[react-confirm-toast](https://www.npmjs.com/package/react-confirm-toast): Creates a toast notification which allows you to confirm or reject the execution of a function.

 <br />